ChinhVNguyen/MetricsDashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

-## Create a Dashboard to measure our SLIs
+## Create a Dashboard to measure our SLIs.
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App